 (GRAPHIC TO THE RIGHT OF TEXT)

-While the economy and employment have climbed back from the worst of the recession and post-recession years, as late as 2015, millennials were still less likely to be employed and more likely to be in poverty than most baby boomers and Gen Xers at similar ages.
+While the economy and employment have climbed back from the worst of the recession and post-recession years, as late as 2015, millennials were more likely to be in poverty than most baby boomers and Gen Xers at similar ages.

 A 2016 GenForward Survey of millennials of different racial-ethnic groups found that blacks and Hispanics, in particular, consistently report more economic vulnerability than whites or Asians.
 Moreover, it has been estimated that the loss of wealth resulting from the foreclosure crisis between 2007 and 2009 disproportionately affected black and Hispanic families, making them less able to provide support for their own and their children’s education and home purchases.